11 Cheap Ways to Block Heat from Windows or Doors

 It’s also one of the quickest and most convenient options since it’s very likely that you already have some on hand, so it’s a great hack if you want something done ASAP.

-Again, it’ll block out light, and does look awful.
+Again, while it does block out light, it looks pretty awful.
 Think about your neighbors, too, as shiny foil could blind them or make a nearby building much hotter thanks to all the light it reflects.

 As mentioned, your outdoor area could be making your heat problem worse.
 So, one of the best cheap ways to block heat from windows is to use a shade sail.
 You could buy one or make it yourself.
 We have a guide on DIY balcony shades, so check that out if a DIY project is more your style.